dclarktown/Light_mice/README.md

 - NOTE: for the ERG data, the data columns are labeled with an X in front; for example, "X1BAmp_WK13" would be the first (X1) flash intensity step (-2.5 log cd/m2) with the B wave amplitudes (Bamp) at 13 weeks of age (WK13); X2 would be the next flash intensity (-1.9 log cd/m2), and so on.
 Similarly, flicker data is X6.
 The green cone data from week 21 has its own columns, such as "WK21_greencone_B_Amp".
 - The data used to generate the representative waveforms in the ERG figures are available in the "example_waveforms_wk9" file, the "wk9_flicker_waveforms_csv" file, and the "example_OP2_waveforms_wk9" file.

-Figure 9, Supplemental Figure 3: retinal immunofluorescence data - Cd11b and Iba1 staining
+Figure 8, Supplemental Figure 4: retinal immunofluorescence data - Cd11b and Iba1 staining
 - The quantified immunofluorescence data that was used for the analysis in Figure 9 is available in the "IHC_data" file.
+The first sheet contains the averaged data that was used for the graphs and analysis and the additional "CD11b_raw_data" and "Iba1_raw_data" sheets contain the raw data used to obtain the averages.

 # Code